Building capacity in specialty care is key to BWH partnership with Human Resources for Health Rwanda

 Training residents in anesthesiology is not only about teaching them the medicine behind the specialty, says Jill Lanahan, MD, of the BWH Department of Anesthesiology, Perioperative and Pain Medicine.
 It’s also about sharing a passion for the profession to inspire them to join the field.

-Lanahan has done exactly that at the Brigham since March 2014, and for the next year she will share that same expertise and enthusiasm for anesthesiology with the next g16_08_25_jill_Lanahaneneration of physicians in Rwanda as part of the Human Resources for Health (HRH) Program, a collaborative, seven-year project between the Rwandan government, BWH, Harvard Medical School and more than 20 other academic institutions in the U.S. The program recently began its fifth year.
+Lanahan has done exactly that at the Brigham since March 2014, and for the next year she will share that same expertise and enthusiasm for anesthesiology with the next generation of physicians in Rwanda as part of the Human Resources for Health (HRH) Program, a collaborative, seven-year project between the Rwandan government, BWH, Harvard Medical School and more than 20 other academic institutions in the U.S. The program recently began its fifth year.

 Lanahan—who relocated with her family to the Rwandan capital, Kigali, on Aug.
 2—will spend one day each week doing didactic training with her new crop of residents.
 The other four days will consist of clinical training in the operating room.
 During her year-long position, she will offer three months of training in cardiac anesthesia, her primary area of clinical interest.